djalbat/occam-ide/README.md

 This road map summarises the features, and fixes, considered necessary for Occam to become a usable system, in terms of both the software and the theory behind it.
 It covers not just the IDE but also the verifier and the Open Mathematics website.

-1. **Editing** Add support for multiple cursors, folding and multiline indentation.
+1. **Editing** Add support for multiple cursors, folding, multiline indentation and streamlined comments.
 This entails, amongst other things, overriding the default undo and redo functionality.
+The is also the possibility to improve the user experience for larger documents by incremental rendering.
+Finally, there still remains a problem with deferred events.

 2. **Sessions** Broken since moving the concurrency server to a lambda, this can be fixed by using Redis rather than storing shared documents in memory.
 The session pane will also need to be altered along much the same lines as the projects pane.
 There are also bugs relating to leaving sessions and selection timeouts that need to be fixed.